solid/solid-spec/README.md

 Basically, WebID-TLS relies on matching a public key received from a client certificate, to the public key published in the WebID profile obtained by dereferencing the WebID included in the SubjectAlternativeName field of the client certificate.
 In other words, users must prove they own a public key they publish in their WebID profiles.

-WebID-TLS is currently the preferred authentication mechanism in SoLiD.
+WebID-TLS is currently the preferred authentication mechanism in Solid.

 ***Important: Javascript clients must set the XHR flag `withCredentials` to true when making authenticated requests, in order to force browsers to send the client certificate.
 For example, Firefox will not send the client certificate unless this flag is set to true.***